New Store Roll-Out

-For a 2016 and 2017 roll-out of new stores in Atlanta, Florida, Pennsylvania, Puerto Rico, and San Diego, Gucci retained Brightworks to manage a high-profile LEED program; provide energy analysis; support financial decision-making; and access new ideas in healthy materials.
+For a roll-out of new stores throughout the United States, Gucci retained Brightworks to manage a high-profile LEED program; provide energy analysis; support financial decision-making; and access new ideas in healthy materials.

 Gucci is part of the Kering Group, which also owns Balenciaga, Brioni, Saita Laurent, Alexander McQueen, and Volcom, among others.